-World History II (1500 to present) is a course designed to enlighten students' knowledge of past and present civilizations.
-Students will learn about civilizations and events from the Post-Middle Ages to present-day.
-Student will explore such topics as the earliest civilizations, the Middle Ages, the Industrial Revolution, World War I and World War II.
-While the course is a study in “world history," there will be special emphasis placed on European history.
-Open to students in tenth grade who have successfully completed World History I or equivalent ninth grade history class.
+World History II is a course designed to enlighten students’ about past and present civilizations.
+Students learn about civilizations and events from the Post-Middle Ages to present-day.
+Students explore such topics as the earliest civilizations, the Middle Ages, the Industrial Revolution, World War I and World War II.
+While the course is a study in “world history” there will be special emphasis placed on European history.
+Prerequisite: World History I or equivalent 9th grade History class.

-United States History is a survey course beginning with the European colonization of America through the 20th century.
-The course will concentrate on the development of American culture, its diversity and multicultural context, and the ways its people are unified by values, practices, and traditions.
-During the course, students study the major social, political, and religious developments in United States history, and are required to use a variety of intellectual skills and analytical tools to demonstrate their understanding of major ideas, eras, themes, developments and turning points.
-The development of reading, writing, and oral presentation skills is emphasized through the preparation of written assignments and oral presentations.
-Open to Upper School students who have successfully completed World History I or equivalent tenth grade history class.
+United States History is a survey course beginning with the European colonization of America through the 21st century.
+The course concentrates on the development of American culture, its diversity and multicultural context, and the ways its people are unified by values, practices, and traditions.
+Students study the major social, political, and religious developments in United States history, and are required to use a variety of intellectual skills and analytical tools to demonstrate their understanding of major ideas, eras, themes, developments and turning points.
+The development of reading, writing, and oral communication is emphasized through the preparation of written assignments and oral presentations.
+Prerequisite: World History II or equivalent 10th grade History class.

-AP United States History is a one year course, recognized by College Board, designed to test student knowledge of historical thinking skills and major course themes throughout American History.
+This is a one year course, recognized by College Board, designed to test student knowledge of historical thinking skills and major course themes throughout American History.
 Material includes an in depth study of the European colonization of America through present day.
-Open to Upper School students who have successfully completed World History II and have received permission from the AP Committee.
+Open to Upper School students who have successfully completed World History II and or Honors United States History and have received permission from the AP Committee.

-AP U.S. Government and Politics is a one year course, recognized by College Board, including core social studies curriculum designed to give students a working knowledge of the mechanics of government and politics at all levels.
+(367) AP U.S. Government and Politics (12) is a one year course, recognized by College Board, including core social studies curriculum designed to give students a working knowledge of the mechanics of government and politics at all levels.
 Topics include the nature, structure and functioning of government in American society, the role of special interest groups and individuals in government, the electoral process and the rights and responsibilities of citizenship in a democratic society.
-Open to Upper School students who have successfully completed United States History I or AP US History and have received permission from the AP Committee.
+Open to Upper School students who have successfully completed United States History or AP US History and have received permission from the AP Committee.

 What does it mean to be a “good” person?
 How can we determine what is right, what is wrong, and how to evaluate different ethical dilemmas?
+In the first part of this course, students will debate questions addressed within moral philosophy and the various answers offered by philosophers throughout history from Plato and Aristotle to Immanuel Kant and John Stuart Mill.
+While examining theories of virtue and vice, consequentialism, and deontology, students will be taught to read, explicate, analyze, and evaluate philosophical literature.
 Students will also be confronted with other classic questions in different fields of philosophy.
-We will discuss the natures of knowledge (epistemology) and being (ontology).
+We will discuss the natures of knowledge (epistemology) and reality and being (ontology).
 Can we be certain that we exist or that our external world exists?
-How are the mind and brain related?
+That God exists?
+Are the mind and the brain identical?
+If they are two separate entities, how are they related?
 Finally, we will discuss free will and how our examination of moral philosophy in many ways hinges on this debate.
 What is it, and do we have it?
+Is it compatible with the idea that everything in the universe is determined?
 Is free will a necessary condition for holding people responsible for their actions?
-Employing the Socratic Method, students will be confronted with examples from regional, local and global issues, and they will learn to apply the techniques of philosophy in order to think critically and make more sound and informed decisions.
+Employing the Socratic method, students will be confronted with examples from regional, local and global issues, and they will learn to apply the techniques of philosophy in order to think critically and make more sound and informed decisions.